 Speakers Who Move Around in Houses of Worship, Conferences, and Large Classrooms

-When subjects need to walk here and there during speeches, presentations, or lectures, favor headset, earset, and lavalier microphones.
-They offer minimal visibility, maximum mobility, and leave the hands free for expressive gestures.
+When subjects feel the need to ambulate during speeches, presentations, or lectures, it’s dealer’s choice between headset, earset, and lavalier microphones.
+They offer minimal visibility, maximum mobility, and leave their hands free for expressive gestures.

 People at Tables in Meetings and Conferences